 - In a Dutch oven, over medium heat, cook the bacon for about 6 minutes.
 Remove the bacon and set aside.
 To the Dutch oven, add 2 tablespoons of the butter to the bacon grease.
 Then add the mirepoix of onion, celery, carrots, and ½ teaspoon of the salt.
 Cook for about 5 minutes, stirring vegetables until onion becomes translucent.

-- Add ground venison, another ½ teaspoon of salt and ¼ teaspoon of black pepper.
+- Add ground venison, minced garlic, another ½ teaspoon of salt and ¼ teaspoon of black pepper.
 Crumble the meat with a wooden spoon, stir well and cook until the venison has lost its raw, red color, about 3 minutes.

 - Crumble the reserved bacon and add it back to the Dutch oven with the half and half and let it simmer gently over medium low heat, stirring frequently, until it has bubbled away completely, about 5 minutes.
 Add nutmeg and stir.